metalbear-co/mirrord/mirrord/config/configuration.md

 ```

 #### feature.network.outgoing.filter {#feature.network.outgoing.filter}

+Filters that are used to send specific traffic from either the remote pod or the local app

 List of addresses/ports/subnets that should be sent through either the remote pod or local app,
 depending how you set this up with either `remote` or `local`.